bcrusco/Forward-Plus-Renderer/README.md

 ## Performance Analysis

 ### Forward+ vs. Forward Rendering Frame Rate

 In the a traditional forward renderer, for each fragment we calculate the light contribution from each light in the scene.
 This is essentially like the culling stage of our Forward+ renderer failing to cull any lights from any of the tiles.
+We see a massive performance gain when using the Forward+ technique vs. the Forward one.
+With 1024 lights in the scene (our maximum), a light radius of 10, tile size of 16 pixels squared, and 1080p resolution, we were able to achieve an average framerate of 89.867 frames per second over our 60 second benchmark.

 ![](data/Frame Rates.png "Forward vs. Forward+ Rendering Frame Rate")